 NDAs are generally NOT permitted for class projects at Stanford.
 Students should not be asked to sign an NDA in order to participate in a class project, and companies should not provide any information to project-based classes if they are not willing to permit the information to be made public.

 For additional information, including specific actions that must be taken by Stanford faculty when entering into commercial consulting or non-disclosure agreements, please see the University Provost's Statement on Outside Consulting Activities by Members of the Academic Council.

 Tips for Reviewing Agreements

-Proprietary or disclosure-restricted information is not covered by the fundamental research safe harbor that excludes the information from export controls.
-The acceptance of disclosure-restricted information, equipment, software code, or technology may expose the recipient to "deemed export" compliance risk.
+The acceptance of third party disclosure-restricted technical information exposes the recipient to "deemed export" compliance risk.
 Deemed exports occur when one shares export control-listed proprietary or disclosure-restricted hardware, information, or technology with foreign persons, including international students and researchers.
 Deemed export violations can occur even if items or data being shared are not labeled as export controlled and may result in civil and criminal penalties.
 This occurred recently at the University of Tennessee.
 See Stanford's Export Control Policy for additional information on the acceptance of third-party information.